muratk3n/thirdwave/en/README.md

 ---

-The Guardian: "Amazon US customers have one week to opt out of mass wireless sharing Critics raise transparency fears over plan to turn all smart home devices into ‘mesh network’"
+The Guardian: "Amazon US customers have one week to opt out of mass wireless sharing.
+Critics raise transparency fears over plan to turn all smart home devices into ‘mesh network’"

 ---